yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Use UTF-8 ## {#use-utf8}

 [RFC7515], [RFC7516], and [RFC7519] all specify that UTF-8 be used for encoding and decoding JSON used in Header Parameters and JWT Claims Sets.
+This is also in line with the latest JSON specification [RFC8259].
-Implementations and applications MUST do this, and not use other Unicode encodings for these purposes.
+Implementations and applications MUST do this, and not use or admit the use of other Unicode encodings for these purposes.

 ## Validate Issuer and Subject ## {#validate-iss-sub}